flame-engine/flame/STYLEGUIDE.md

 # Style Guide

 This is a general style guide that shall govern over the Flame Engine repository.
 The aim is to keep a common stable general environment.
 This includes high level guidance to help with simple decisions in the day-to-day development life.

 This extends rules on the official [Flutter Style Guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).

 ## Code formatting

+### Max line length

+For all files, include a markdown, keep each line with a hundred or less characters.

 ### Trailing Commas and Wrapping

 List of elements must always be all in one line or one element per line.
 This includes parameters, arguments, collection literals, etc. Furthermore, if multiline, the last element must have a trailing comma.

 For the sake of example, let's use a function invocation (the same apply for all cases):